 8 Unbelievable Pennsylvania Waterfalls Hiding In Plain Sight… No Hiking Required

 Few things in nature rival the spectacular beauty of a waterfall.
 The sunlight as it hits the rushing water at just the right angle.
 The falling water turns to ice in the middle of a cold winter.
 Such a breathtaking sight surely promises a memorable experience.
 But, sometimes getting to those waterfalls is simply impossible because of the terrain that must be hiked to get there.
 Not this time.
-Here are eight unbelievable Pennsylvania waterfalls that won’t require you to hike difficult and tiring terrain:
+Here are eight easy access waterfalls in Pennsylvania that won’t require you to hike difficult and tiring terrain:

 1. Cucumber Falls, Ohiopyle

 Simply park your car in the parking area of Ohiopyle State Park, near Kentuck Road, where you will get a spectacular overhead view of Cucumber Falls from the observation deck.
 If you want to get a view from the bottom, you’ll have to walk – and you can still wear your flip flops or sandals – down stairs.
 Learn more about Cucumber Falls and Ohiopyle by clicking here.